sfdx-isv/sfdx-falcon/docs/_doc/faqs.md

 ---
 title:    FAQs
 layout:   devdoc-topic
 excerpt:  Have questions about SFDX-Falcon?
-Here's where you should start
+Here's where you should start.
-date:     2018-09-03
+date:     2018-09-08
 #
 # Breadcrumbs
 #